 A top tourist destination in Spain is the country’s wide variety of massive Catholic churches.
 While I’m Jewish, I can still enjoy the history and architecture.
 Most churches are free to visit, but some very popular destinations like Gaudi’s Segrada Familia Basilica charged an entrance fee.

 I do not stress on entry fees on vacation, because that is half the reason to go explore new cities.
-I didn’t track our activity costs over the trip, but going back through my history on Personal Capital, I put together a quick reference list.
+I didn’t track our activity costs over the trip, but going back through my history on Empower, I put together a quick reference list.

 We also purchased Metro passes in Barcelona and Lisbon to help us get around faster.
 Here are some top sights and their costs for two adults.
 I didn’t keep every receipt, so some of these prices are from my financial history and some are from the attraction websites.

 - Gaudi’s House Museum – $12